assimp/assimp-docs/source/usage/use_the_lib.rst

   except if the file format has a strict definition, in which case you should always warn about spec violations.
   But the general rule of thumb is <i>be strict in what you write and tolerant in what you accept</i>.
 * Call Assimp::BaseImporter::ConvertToUTF8() before you parse anything to convert foreign encodings to UTF-8.
-  That's not necessary for XML importers, which must use the provided IrrXML for reading. </li>
+  That's not necessary for XML importers, which must use the provided XML-Parser for reading. </li>

 .. _ai_bnote: